-In addition to providing periodontal treatments, Dr. Ryan Mendro and Dr. Lucia Roca Mendro also help you learn how to fight gum disease with oral hygiene instructions.
+In addition to providing periodontal treatments, Dr. Ryan Mendro, Dr. Lucia Roca Mendro and Dr. Natalia Besada also help you learn how to fight gum disease with oral hygiene instructions.
 Our periodontists provide this education so you can have a clean mouth that creates an optimal healing environment.
-Contact our team at Precision Periodontics & Dental Implants if you would like to learn more about oral hygiene in Ocoee, Florida.
+Contact our team at Precision Periodontics & Dental Implants if you would like to learn more about oral hygiene in Winter Garden, Florida.

-- Position the bristles at a 45 degree angle to the base of the teeth, where the teeth and gums meet.
-This ensures that gumline around teeth will be effectively cleaned.
+- Position the bristles at a 45-degree angle to the base of the teeth, where the teeth and gums meet.
+This helps ensure that the gumline around teeth will be effectively cleaned.
 Periodontal disease starts when bacteria invade the gumline, so cleaning this area is very important.

-- Gently move the toothbrush with short back-and-forth strokes and, or in a circular motion covering only a few teeth at a time.
+- Gently move the toothbrush with short back-and-forth strokes and in a circular motion, covering only a few teeth at a time.

 - You may need to change the angle of the toothbrush, but always try and keep the bristles angled towards the gumline.
 As you move towards the inside of the front teeth you may need to use more of the tip of toothbrush.